MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 - Windows RT and Windows RT 8.1 certified devices – These devices pass mobile broadband experience tests supported by the Windows RT or Windows RT 8.1 Windows Hardware Certification Kit.
 For these devices, Windows RT and Windows RT 8.1 provide the mobile broadband class driver and advanced power management.

-    **Note**
+    > [!NOTE]
-    Windows RT and Windows RT 8.1 systems do not support mobile broadband devices designed for Windows 7 and earlier versions.
+    > Windows RT and Windows RT 8.1 systems do not support mobile broadband devices designed for Windows 7 and earlier versions.

 To ensure that Windows 8 and Windows 8.1 certified devices are useful on older platforms, Windows provides an identity morphing solution that enables the device to exhibit behavior that is appropriate for the operating system to which it is connected.